When your dog starts to exhibit unusual behavior or seems under the weather, you may wonder if there is something wrong with him or her.

 If your dog’s energy seems to be decreasing over time, it might be time to see a vet.

 For example, a dog that starts to give up in the middle of walks on familiar routes may be experiencing abnormal levels of fatigue.
-If the dog faints, definitely go to the vet.
+If the dog faints, go to the vet immediately.
 These are signs of heart issues.

 Common heart problems in chihuahuas include pulmonary stenosis and mitral valve disease.
 These illnesses are very serious but are often treatable!
 The vet can prescribe medication or perform surgery that will allow the dog to live a normal, healthy life.

 If your dog shows any of these symptoms, it is time to consult the vet.
 Hypoglycemia can be extremely serious, but it is also typically treatable.
 Vets typically run blood tests to diagnose hypoglycemia.
-If the dog is truly hypoglycemic, the treatment consists of dietary interventions.
+If the dog is truly hypoglycemic, the treatment consists of intravenous fluids with added sugar and dietary interventions.

 Most chihuahuas are born with a soft area on their heads.
 This is called a molera and is completely normal and usually, but not always goes away (my Lucy still has it).